CulturesSupports/Culture.Support/Readme.md

 - a philosophy as stealing work place titles is not the same as become original and valued

 - a fake value theft is not the same as having the original honor
+- a fake business is not the same as original

 im here to code own pro daytime repository work
 -----------